U.S. Marshals capture Kan. burglary suspect 7 months after crime - NewsBreak

 U.S. Marshals capture Kan. burglary suspect 7 months after crime

-DOUGLAS COUNTY —Law enforcement authorities investigating an October 2021 aggravated robbery and burglary where a...jcpost.com
+DOUGLAS COUNTY —Law enforcement authorities investigating an October 2021 aggravated robbery and burglary where a...hutchpost.com

-DOUGLAS COUNTY —Law enforcement authorities investigating an October 2021 aggravated robbery and burglary where a...jcpost.com
+DOUGLAS COUNTY —Law enforcement authorities investigating an October 2021 aggravated robbery and burglary where a...hutchpost.com

 Comments / 0